 The act and result of gauging is called capacity.
 It should be noted that this verb (to measure) has several uses: it can refer to establishing the number and value of merchandise, to estimating the capacity of something, to calibrate or to give jurisdiction.

-The most common use of capacity, according to Digopaul, is used with reference to the number of individuals who can enter an establishment used for the development of a public event.
+The most common use of capacity is used with reference to the number of individuals who can enter an establishment used for the development of a public event.

 For example: “The Spanish club set out to increase the capacity so that more spectators can watch the games”, “The municipality decided to establish a limit to the capacity to minimize the risk of incidents”, “The Cuban singer offered a show with full capacity”.